List of ambassadors of the United States to Venezuela

 The following is a list of United States ambassadors, or other chiefs of mission, to Venezuela.
 The title given by the United States State Department to this position is currently Ambassador Extraordinary and Minister Plenipotentiary.
-The ambassadors are posted at the Embassy of the United States, Caracas, however due to the diplomatic conflict between the US and Venezuela, the person holding this position currently operates as the Venezuela Affairs Unit from the US Embassy in Bogotá, Colombia.
+The ambassadors are posted at the Embassy of the United States, Caracas, however due to the diplomatic conflict between the United States and Venezuela, the personnel who previously held this position worked at the Venezuela Affairs Unit from the US Embassy in Bogotá, Colombia.
+The United States sent a Chargé d'Affaires to Caracas after the 2026 intervention in Venezuela.